 2 – Scratch

-This is a creative programming competition, where participants should have created a game project via the Scratch or S4A environment.
-This year all the projects should have covered the topic of space explorations.
-The jury in the face of Noosphere CTO Yury Letser and Dnipro University tutor Tatiana Bulanaya has chosen three winners.
+This is a creative programming competition, where participants needed to create a game using the Scratch or S4A environment.
+This year projects needed to be on space exploration.
+The judges included Noosphere CTO, Yury Letser, and Dnipro University tutor, Tatiana Bulanaya, chose the three winners.

 1st place — Robot School team from Poltava

 2nd place — Kirill Blagodarov, representing Aitishka team from Dnipro

 3rd place — Alisa Pikiner, representing Hurtom team from Dnipro